- docs

 Node-RED instances running within FlowFuse include a set of nodes that make it very quick and easy to securely send and receive messages between different instances in a team.

-The nodes act in a similar way to the Node-RED Link nodes, but by allowing the links to extended between different instances, they open up a wide range of possibilities.
+The nodes act in a similar way to the Node-RED Link nodes, but by allowing the links to extended between different instances and devices, they open up a wide range of possibilities.

 For example, a single Node-RED instance may contain a set of utility flows that you want to reuse in other instances.
 Rather than copy the flows around, the Project Nodes allow you to easily call those flows and get the result back.